Last Updated on October 21, 2020

 In case you needed another reason to love Buncombe County‘s largest city (really?), we think you should know about all the options for day trips from Asheville.
 To up the ante, some of our favorite things to do throughout North Carolina feature prominently here.

-All are less than two hours away and reaching many of them requires following beautiful scenic roads (Blue Ridge Parkway, anyone?).
+All are less than two hours away and reaching many of them requires following beautiful scenic roads (such as the Blue Ridge Parkway).
 So if you’re as ready to explore these spots as we are to share them with you, buckle up and brace for a wild ride away from Asheville.

 This post is part of our series on day trips in North Carolina, where we’ve also featured spots near Charlotte and the Research Triangle (Raleigh, Durham, and Chapel Hill).
 If you’re seeking more things to do in Asheville, check out our guide to a weekend there.

-To help you easily navigate this article by topic, we’ve alphabetically organized places into the following sections (click to jump ahead):
+To help you easily navigate this article by topic, we’ve alphabetically organized places into the following sections:

 - Buncombe County Surroundings